 Tell the dream?

 Perhaps he could have told the dreams in a different way – but when?
 How?
 He was talking to his own family, and that is how siblings talk, unguarded, vulnerable.
-Acts 2:17 tells in the last days, old men will dreams.
-Perhaps dreams for older saints indicates the perceived wisdom they may have of knowing how and when to deliver God’s revelation, but Joseph was the boy Joseph, and would become the unwitting victim of our hermeneutics!
+Acts 2:17 tells in the last days, old men will dream dreams.
+Perhaps dreams for older people indicate the perceived wisdom they may have of knowing how and when to deliver God’s revelation, but Joseph was the boy Joseph, and would become the unwitting victim of our hermeneutics!
 Besides, like father like son, Jacob and Joseph were both dreamers.
 The last time you dreamt meaningfully, did you exercise caution when recounting it?
 Or were you like the baker and butler, telling it without hesitation, feeling neither threatened nor awkward?

 Tell the dream and let God’s purpose unfold